monte-language/monte/docs/source/taste.rst

 But using object capability discipline, untrusted code has only the authority that we explicitly give it.
 This rich form of cooperation comes with dramatically less vulnerability [#dos]_.
-The environment in this example is ``safeScope``, which is the same environment modules are evaluated in -- it provides basic runtime services such as constructors for lists, maps, and other structures, but no "powerful" objects.
+The environment in this example is :ref:`safeScope`, which is the same environment modules are evaluated in -- it provides basic runtime services such as constructors for lists, maps, and other structures, but no "powerful" objects.
 In particular, ``makeTCP4ServerEndpoint`` is not in scope when the remote code is executed,